lalcebo/json-schema/README.md

 I'll try to maintain this project as simple as possible, but Pull Requests are welcomed!

+## Building AWS resources

+This project uses Cloudformation as the source of truth and hence the definitions for individual functions is taken from Cloudformation and maintained into their individual definition files, see [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-type-schemas.html)
+It's absolutely necessary that these files be kept to up to date.

 ## License

 The MIT License (MIT).
 Please see [License File][link-license] for more information.